-The certification may, for example, be performed by a notary public, social security office, or physician.
+The certification may be performed by a notary public, a Social Security Administration office, or physician.
 Other certified authorities are listed on the form.

-Only in exceptions a Consular Officer at the Embassy or Consulate General may certify a life certificate.
+The Embassy or a Consulate General may also certify a life certificate.

 The pensioner must prove his or her identity by presenting a valid ID.
-This includes a U.S. drivers license, a senior citizen ID card, or a non-drivers license.
-Different to the former regulation, a valid passport may, but does not need to be presented.
+This includes a U.S. driver´s license, a senior citizen ID card, or a non-driver´s license.
+A valid passport may, but does not need to be presented.